-Can you share 32-bit and 64-bit Roaming User Profiles?
+Can you share 32-bit and 64-bit Roaming User Profiles in Windows?

-Windows 11/10/8/7/Vista use an entirely different profile structure.
-A user who switches-desk between 2 operating systems cannot have personal data transferred automatically, but instead, two distinct server-side profiles are created for this person.
+Windows uses an entirely different profile structure.
+A user who switches between 2 operating systems cannot have personal data transferred automatically, but instead, two distinct server-side profiles are created for this person.

 Windows operates on multiple processor architectures, most notably x86 and x64.
 User data and configuration settings are stored in a user profile.
 This user profile includes COM registration, file, and registry virtualization information, application settings, and well-known folder locations which may differ from 32-bt and 64-bit versions of Windows.
 The differences can create unknown behaviors when attempting to roam user profiles between 32-bit and 64-bit operating systems.

-KB2384951 lists the following things you may want to consider when attempting to roam user profiles between 32 and 64-bit Windows are:
+KB2384951 lists the following things you may want to consider when attempting to roam user profiles between 32 and 64-bit Windows:

 - The location of the various programs are stored in the registry as static paths C:\Program Files or C:\Program Files (x86)